dagbdagb/waffle/README.md

         listener 9001
         protocol websockets

-...then restart mosquitto. (sudo service mosquitto restart).
+...then restart mosquitto. (_sudo service mosquitto restart_).
 **Note:** Your distribution's build of mosquitto may or may not have support for websockets.

-2. Edit the html file to point to your own mosquitto mqtt broker.
+2. Edit the HTML file to point to your own mosquitto MQTT broker.
 Search for 'CHANGE THIS' to find the right line.

 3. Load the file in a browser, either from the local filesystem or via a webserver.